ngcsoft2020/KotlinWithAndroid/README.md

 # Kotlin With Android
-# see branches for example.
-In Master branch have sample android project structure using kotlin
+# <h6>see branch for examples.
+In Master branch have sample android project structure using kotlin</h6>